 Criteria Comments Concerns Actions Investments The members have a range of different investment options available to them.
-The fund choices are limited to 8 funds - 7 of which are index linked and one diversified growth fund.
+The fund choices are limited to Despite there being additional options available, members have not taken these up.
+The The Trustee will continue to monitor the suitability of the default.
+8 funds - 7 of which are index linked and one diversified growth fund.
 The default strategy currently targets members taking 100% cash at retirement.
-There are other options available to members who wish to target alternative benefits.
+There are other lifestyle investment options available to members who wish to target alternative benefits.
 Advice was taken on the suitability of the default strategy in November 2022.
-Self select options and the performance of funds is reviewed biannually.
-If there are any concerns with fund performance then action is taken with Broadstone to review this.
-Despite there being additional options available, members have not taken these up.
-The Trustee has written to members to inform them of the investment choices in the past and that these should be aligned with their preferred retirement options.
-The Trustee will continue to monitor the suitability of the default fund.
+In addition Self-select options and the performance of funds is reviewed biannually.
+If there are any concerns with fund performance then action Trustee has written to members to inform them of the investment choices in the past and that these should be aligned with their preferred retirement options.
 The Trustee has considered adding a lifestyle strategy that targets the drawdown of retirement income but has determined that the current arrangement is sufficient.
-Criteria Comments Concerns Actions Communications Members receive statutory Limited Consider money purchase illustration statements on an annual basis. engagement from the membership. communication plan to try to engage The Trustee issues separate communications when required.
+Communications is taken with Broadstone to review this.
+Limited Consider Members receive statutory money purchase illustration statements on an annual basis.
+The Trustee issues separate communications when required. engagement from the membership.
 There are no online tools or modellers available to members.
-Members can use L&G's modelling tools if required. membership.

-Criteria Comments Concerns Actions Administration Broadstone provides a high quality administration service and the Trustee reviews the SLAs on a biannual basis at Trustee meetings.
-Phone support is provided to None members if they require it.
-Retirement options Members are able to purchase an annuity or take full cash commutation with the Scheme.
+Members can use L&G's modelling tools if required. communication plan to try to engage membership.
+Administration Broadstone provides a high quality administration service and the Trustee reviews the SLAs on a biannual basis at Trustee meetings.
+Phone support is provided to members if they require it.
+None

+Criteria Comments Concerns Actions Retirement options Members are able to purchase an annuity or take full cash commutation with the Scheme.
 If flexible drawdown is required then members need to transfer away from Scheme.
 The Trustee has decided that, due to size of membership, offering flexible drawdown within the Scheme is not a viable option.
 None Governance and scheme management Sole professional trustee oversees Scheme alongside support from Broadstone, the Scheme's lawyers and auditors.
 Governance framework in place to ensure compliance with regulations and legislation.
 Employer inputs into strategy when required.
-None Costs Criteria Comments Concerns Actions Annual management charge Low charges for investment costs.
+None Costs Annual management charge Low charges for investment costs.
 Members do not pay their own administration charge.
 This is met by the employer.
 None Transaction costs LGIM has provided details of transaction costs for the transactions carried out.
 These appear reasonable given the size of the assets.
 None

-In addition, this year the Trustee, working with Broadstone, undertook value for members assessment that includes:

-A review of the Scheme's charges and investment performance net of charges, against three established Master Trusts that have been through the authorisation process implemented by the Pensions Regulator.
+In addition, this year the Trustee, working with Broadstone, undertook a value for members assessment that included a review of the Scheme's charges and investment performance net of charges, against three established Master Trusts that have been through the authorisation process implemented by the Pensions Regulator.
 The three comparators used were Master Trusts that operate in the following markets: